41st Airlift Squadron: Occupation of Japan and Berlin Airlift

-Airlift operations and Vietnam War
+Airlift and operations from Okinawa

 Redesignated as 41 Troop Carrier Squadron, Medium, on 3 July 1952 and activated on 14 July 1952.
-The 41st transported United Nations troops to the Congo in 1960, Redesignated as: 41 Troop Carrier Squadron on 8 Dec 1965.
-Airlifted personnel and equipment to Southeast Asia from Ryukyu Islands from, 1965–1971.
+The squadron transported troops to join the United Nations Operation in the Congo (ONUC) in the former Belgian Congo in 1960.
+In November 1965 the squadron was moved from Lockbourne AFB, Ohio, to Naha Air Base, in Okinawa, Japan.
+It was redesignated as the 41 Troop Carrier Squadron on 8 Dec 1965.
+It airlifted personnel and equipment to Southeast Asia from Ryukyu Islands from, 1965–1971.
 The 41 Troop Carrier Squadron was renamed 41 Tactical Airlift Squadron on 1 August 1967.
-Supported airlift operations in Korea during Pueblo crisis in January 1968.
+Airlifted personnel and equipment in and around Korea during the USS Pueblo (AGER-2) crisis in January 1968.

+The squadron was inactivated in Okinawa on 28 February 1971.

 European deployments and expeditionary operations

-The squadron was inactivated on 28 February 1971.
-Activated on 31 August 1971.
+The squadron was reactivated on 31 August 1971 at Pope AFB, NC.
 It has supported U.S. Army training and performed rotational duty throughout Europe, since 1971.
 The 41st airlifted personnel, special forces and supplies during operations in Grenada in 1983, Panama from December 1989 – January 1990, and in Southwest Asia from, 11 August 1990 – 21 March 1991.
 Redesignated as the 41st Airlift Squadron on 1 January 1992.

-Modern Era
+Twenty-first century

-The 'Blackcats' received their first on 13 March 2007, this marked the start of the squadron's replacement of their elderly C-130H Hercules transporters.
+The 'Blackcats' received their first C-130J on 13 March 2007, this marked the start of the squadron's replacement of their elderly C-130H Hercules transporters.

 On 26 July 2019, the 41st Airlift Squadron was awarded the 2018 General Joseph Smith Trophy for being the most outstanding airlift squadron in Air Mobility Command for 2018.
 The squadron led the largest wing exercises in a decade, delivered the most prevalent overseas airdrop in five years, and had the Air Force's lowest C-130J mishap rate for eight years.